Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs: Introduction

 \section{Introduction}

 Combinatorial optimization problems (COP) underpin modern logistics, manufacturing, finance, and drug discovery; and it surfaces throughout artificial intelligence and machine-learning workflows~\cite{PapadimitriouSteiglitz1982,PadbergRinaldi1991BranchCut,TothVigo2014VRP,BengioLodiProuvost2021}.
-Classical solvers excel when they exploit problem structure—e.g., branch--and--bound and cutting planes~\cite{PadbergRinaldi1991BranchCut,LawlerWood1966BranchBound,LinKernighan1973}.
+Classical methods like branch--and--bound and cutting planes~\cite{PadbergRinaldi1991BranchCut,LawlerWood1966BranchBound,LinKernighan1973} excel when they exploit problem structure.
 In contrast, many near-term quantum approaches—notably QAOA~\cite{Farhi2014QAOA} and its variants~\cite{montanezbarrera2024universalqaoa,BaeLee2024RecursiveQAOA,Finzgar2024QIRO}—tend to explore the full Hilbert space in search of the (near) optimal solution(s), paying in \emph{measurement cost}~\cite{Cerezo2021VQAReview,Tilly2022VQEReview}, \emph{depth}~\cite{Cerezo2021VQAReview,Tilly2022VQEReview}, and \emph{barren plateaus}~\cite{McClean2018BarrenPlateaus}.
 A growing line of work mitigates this by encoding directly into symmetry-rich feasible subspaces and using feasibility-preserving mixers~\cite{Hadfield2019AOA,Fuchs2022ConstrainedMixers,BaertschiEidenbenz2020,tsvelikhovskiy2024equivariant,tsvelikhovskiy2024symmetries,Xie2024CVRP}.
 In this work we study \emph{Constraint--Enhanced Quantum Approximate Optimization Algorithm} (CE--QAOA), a shallow, constraint-aware ansatz that \emph{natively} operates on a block one-hot manifold.
-Our circuit constructions are based on an ancilla-free, depth-optimal encoder that prepares a block \(W_n\) state using exactly \(n{-}1\) excitation preserving two qubit gates, and a two-local block--XY mixer that preserves the manifold.\cite{Hadfield2019AOA} These properties allow us to make contact with low-order moment analysis of random quantum circuits\cite{BrandaoHarrowMixing2016} in the encoded subspace and to subsequently study the emergence of approximate unitary $t-$ designs.
+Our circuit constructions are based on an ancilla-free, depth-optimal encoder that prepares a block \(W_n\) state using exactly \(n{-}1\) excitation preserving two qubit gates, and a two-local block--XY mixer that preserves the manifold.\cite{Hadfield2019AOA} The properties arising from these circuit primitives allow us to make contact with low-order moment analysis of random quantum circuits\cite{BrandaoHarrowMixing2016} in the encoded subspace and to subsequently study the emergence of approximate unitary $t-$ designs.